philliplongman/pivotal-uploader/test-file.md

 - Tasks should appear at the end as a hyphen bullet point.
 - Each bullet point should be a new task.

 # Test Story 2 (chore)

-As a test story,
-I want to be registered as a separate story without all the bells and whistles, so that we know the app is working.
+This is a chore, and isn't written with all those bells and whistles.